Oakland A’s Broadcaster

 From The Bay Area Radio Digest, March 1990

-EDITOR’S NOTE: Bill King died on October 18, 2005, at age 78.
-At the time of his death, he was well into his sixth decade as the premier sports play-by-play voice in Bay Area radio history, having been an announcer for the Giants, Warriors, Raiders, A’s and the Western Hockey League’s San Francisco Seals, as well as hosting a daily sports roundup program for many years.
-He was elected into the Bay Area Radio Hall of Fame in 2006 as a member of the first class to be inducted.
+EDITOR’S NOTE: Wilbur “Bill” King died on October 18, 2005, at age 78.
+At the time of his death, he was well into his sixth decade as the premier sports play-by-play voice in Bay Area radio history, having been an announcer for the Giants, Warriors, Raiders, A’s, the University of California, and the Western Hockey League’s San Francisco Seals, as well as hosting a daily sports roundup program for many years.
+He was inducted into the Bay Area Radio Hall of Fame in 2006 as a member of the first class to be honored.

 TAKE ANY GATHERING OF EVEN semi-knowledgeable baseball fans and mention the phrase, “How ’bout that!” and the odds are that every member of the group will shout “Mel Allen!” in unison.
 Say “Bye-bye, baby!” and they’ll yell “Russ Hodges.”
 To “Tell it goodbye,” they’ll respond “Lon Simmons.”
 A throaty “Yesss!” could mean no one but Marv Albert.